-Housing Tools
+3. Housing Tools

-This Whitefish Strategic Housing Plan is built upon tools used in communities throughout the mountain west to address workforce housing needs.
-Tools were identified and defined at the first public Open Housing and in the first Work Session of the task force.
-They were organized into six categories with the recognition that there is often overlap, and that tools are frequently used in combination in implementation strategies.
+Tools used in communities throughout the mountain west to address workforce housing needs were presented at the first public Open Housing and in the first Work Session of the task force.
+They were organized into six categories with the recognition there is often overlap, and tools are frequently used in combination in implementation strategies.